bseverns/horizon/test/native_dsp/README.md

 pio test -e native_dsp
 ```
 The env keeps firmware-only pieces (wiring, AudioStream plumbing) out of the
 build so you only compile the pure DSP bits.
+It stands alone—no Arduino or
-CI runs this target on every push,
+board inheritance—so PlatformIO never nags you for hardware hints.
+CI runs this
-right next to full Teensy builds, so regressions have nowhere to hide.
+target on every push, right next to full Teensy builds, so regressions have
+nowhere to hide.

 ## Why bother?
 - Fast iteration: catch logic regressions without hunting for a spare Teensy.